carolinesargent/sparcleqc/docs/input_generator.rst

           <small id="amberHelp" style="color: #555; font-size: 0.9em; margin-top: 5px; display: none;">
               Enter the desired Amber forcefield (e.g. ff19SB)<br>
               If other forcefields are needed to obtain point charges for the system enter them here <br>
-              If the checkbox below is checked, Sparcle_QC will cap the terminal residues with ACE and NME
+              If the checkbox below is checked, SparcleQC will cap the terminal residues with ACE and NME
           </small>
           <div id="amber-options" style="margin-top: 10px;">
               <div style="margin-left: 30px;">